 2 Thank you!
 I'll be here all weak.
 Be sure to tip your content provider.
 And don't try the veal, it's cruelicious!

-lithium, and all other drug names on this page and use throughout the site, are a trademark of someone else. lithium’s PI Sheet will probably have the name of the manufacturer and trademark owner (they’re not always the same company) at or near the very bottom.
+lithium, and all other drug names on this page and used throughout the site, are a trademark of someone else. lithium’s PI Sheet will probably have the name of the manufacturer and trademark owner (they’re not always the same company) at or near the very bottom.
 Or ask Google who the owner is.
 The way pharmaceutical companies buy each other and swap products like Monopoly™ real estate, the ownership of the trademark may have changed without my noticing.
 It may of changed hands by the time you finished reading this article.

 All rights reserved.
 No warranty is expressed or implied in this information.
 Consult one or more doctors and/or pharmacists before taking, or changing how you take any neurological and/or psychiatric medication.
 Your mileage may vary.
 What happened to us won’t necessarily happen to you.
 If you still have questions about a medication or condition that were not answered on any of the pages you read, please ask them on Crazy Talk: the Crazymeds Forum.